prob-ml/DynST/README.md

-# CAST-EHR
+# DynST
-Causally Attentive Survival Transformers for Electronic Health Records
+Dynamic Survival Models for Inference on Electronic Health Records